-- Requires the applicant to have (since last promotion) five scholarly activities.
-These must include one or more juried publication(s) and one or more presentation(s) at regional or above juried conferences for a total of five scholarly activities. - A secured grant can replace one of the duplicated scholarly activities.
+- Requires the applicant to have four scholarly activities since last promotion.
+These must include one or more juried publication(s) and one or more presentation(s) at regional or above juried conferences, or invitations to speak at nationally recognized organizations, for a total of four scholarly activities. - A secured grant can replace one of the duplicated scholarly activities.